Sue with Coco

 into prospecting, and I followed them from one claim to the

-next while my father reluctantly blasted for minerals.
-She
+next while my father reluctantly blasted for minerals for

-loved the desert plants, especially the flowers, and taught
+plants, especially the flowers, and taught me about their

 My favorite sound is the windmill